 Arashiyama Monkey Park

 A climb to the top of Monkey Park is a must when traveling with kids.
 The walk to the stop is relatively steep though, taking around 45 minutes, and our kids complained a lot!
+So be prepared for this kids Kyoto activity, particularly if travelling Kyoto with toddlers.
 But once you’re up the top, you will find the home to over 170 wild Japanese macaque monkeys.
 These little guys are super cute and great to watch.
 There are also fantastic views across Kyoto from here too.

 I also liked that the monkeys are free to roam and not in a cage, despite what this photo looks like.
 The kids are actually in the cage!!
-It’s a great little area for the kids to get up close to the monkeys.
+It’s a great little area for the kids to get up close to the monkeys which we thought one of the great Kyoto things to do with family.

 Up the top is also a small playground (not a very good one) as well as a little shop selling snacks and drinks.